Who is a Maintenance Foreman?

 How to Become a Maintenance Foreman in India?

-Becoming a Maintenance Foreman in India typically involves a combination of education, technical training, and practical experience.
+Becoming a Maintenance Foreman in India typically involves a combination of education, technical skills, and practical experience.
 Here's a step-by-step guide:

 -

-- A diploma or degree in mechanical engineering, electrical engineering, or a related field is often required.
+- Diploma: A diploma in Mechanical Engineering, Electrical Engineering, or a related field is often the minimum requirement.

 -